 We anticipate that our capital expenditures will increase to approximately \$10 million for fiscal 2005 and \$25 to \$27 million for fiscal 2006.
 Fiscal 2005 spending relates to the purchase of property and equipment for the 40 stores we plan to open in fiscal 2005, including the twelve new stores that we have opened in fiscal 2005 as of April 22.
-The increase in fiscal 2006 relates to the planned purchase or construction of a new distribution center and the purchase of property and equipment for the 40 stores we plan to open in fiscal 2006.
-We plan to finance these capital expenditures over the next two fiscal years with cash flow from operations and a portion of the net proceeds from this offering.
+The increase in fiscal 2006 relates to the planned purchase or construction of a new distribution center and the purchase of property and equipment for the 40 stores we plan to finance these capital expenditures over the next two fiscal years with cash flow from operations and a portion of the net proceeds from this offering.